spring-io/dataflow.spring.io/content/documentation/pages/3-stream-developer-guides/5-troubleshooting/3-debugging-scdf.md

 	B --> |No| B
 ```

-The environment variables `DATAFLOW_VERSION` and `SKIPPER_VERSION` must be available in the current shell environment via `export` or prefixing the `docker-compose` command.
+The environment variables `DATAFLOW_VERSION` and `SKIPPER_VERSION` must be available in the current terminal environment via `export` or prefixing the `docker-compose` command.
 See [Starting Docker Compose](http://docs.spring.io/spring-cloud-dataflow/docs/current/reference/htmlsingle/#getting-started-local-deploying-spring-cloud-dataflow-docker-starting) for more information.

 # Docker Compose - Runtime